-Environmental protection goals and results are summarized in Table 23.
+Environmental protection goals and results are summarized in Table 23, and were partially achieved.
+The asbestos abatement project never occurred as a result of a change in business priority.

-Environmental Protection Program Goals

-Actual

-Result

-Reduce monthly water consumption by 5% by year end.

-Complete

-Achieved 20% reduction over 2021

-Complete one asbestos abatement project by year end
+Environmental Protection Program Goals Actual Result Update the reporting systems for gathering information relevant to sustainability reporting.
+Complete Achieved Complete one asbestos abatement project by year end Incomplete Not Achieved

-Complete

-Achieved B21 North Stairway